November 2019 – Utopia: The Unexpected Gallery is moving to new and bigger premises in Holt, Norfolk.

 The expanded site will enable Utopia’s key architects, Jac Scott and Michael Slaney, to showcase more of their designs.

-- original and limited edition fine art from Jac Scott and guest artisans
+- original and limited edition fine art from Jac Scott

 - restored coveted antiques and utopiaised finds

 - decorative interior ideas

 2019 – Utopia: The Unexpected Gallery continues to prosper with an international clientele and its unique offer for lighting, fine art and interiors, that is a leap away from the high street, and yet maintains its core values: expert design, skilled local craftsmanship, British quality and sustainable, eco-friendly manufacture. https://www.utopiatheunexpectedgallery.co.uk/